 Ask for Periodic Credit Limit Increases

 One way to avoid having to manage your balances so closely is to ask for credit limit increases.
 With most banks, you simply need to fill out an online form.
-Three times your current credit limit
+Three times your current credit limit is a good new limit to ask for because it is the biggest increase a lot of lenders are willing to grant.
+Even if they won't grant the entire increase, they'll almost always tell you

 The thing to watch out for here is credit inquiries.
 There are two types: hard inquiries and soft inquiries.
 Soft inquiries are good because they don't affect your credit score.
 If you just see an online form that doesn't have any language about pulling your credit report from the bureaus, it will usually be a soft inquiry.
 Otherwise, it will be a hard inquiry.
 Hard inquiries do temporarily drop your credit score by a few points, but the effect is completely erased after one year.
 If you're planning to apply for a loan within that time and want to know for sure if the bank will use a hard inquiry, call them and ask.